tanyjnaaman/Telco-Dataset/README.md

  2. Exploration and development of models

- Using a Jupyter Notebook to document my findings and progress, I explore the dataset and develop several models and attempt to engineer features to improve performance.
+ Using a Jupyter Notebook to document my findings and progress, I clean and explore the dataset and develop several models and attempt to engineer features to improve performance.
+ Specifically, I have implemented an XGBoost model, a model based on ResNet and another based on the Transformer architecture.

+ All three have decent model performance, with classification accuracy, precision, recall and F1-scores of about 80%.
+These metrics have been chosen to give a holistic picture of classification performance.

+ These are documented in the "Development" folder.

- 3. (To-do) Deployment
+ 3. Deployment

- I will deploy the best performing model using FastAPI.
+ I have deployed the models using Flask.

  # How to
- Stay tuned!
+ 1. Using Docker

+ To get this up and running, go to the docker folder.
+Download the repo.
+Then go to your terminal, and run:

+    sudo docker build -t build

+ This should install the relevant dependencies.
+The main program can be run from the main.py file in "Deployment" folder.

+ 2. Manual (in case Docker fails)

+ Download all the files in the repo.
+You can find the necessary dependencies under the Docker folder, in requirements.txt.
+ The entire application is implemented in python.
+I recommend installing Anaconda and running it from a virtual environment.

+ After installing all the dependencies by:

+    pip3 install <package>

+ You can run the application by calling

+    main.py